lifepillar/vim-mucomplete/Readme.md

 correct settings to tame NeoComplete?
 D'you think AutoComplPop is an old fashioned fusion group and Supertab a movie hero for children?

-With a core of well below 200 LoC, µcomplete may be the minimalistic autocompletion plugin you were looking for!
+With a core well below 200 lines of code, µcomplete may be the minimalistic autocompletion plugin you were looking for!

 MUcomplete is an implementation of *chained (fallback) completion*, whereby several completion methods are attempted one after another